LeninPrakash41/mcn/docs/DEVELOPER_GUIDE.md

 ## Next Steps

 1. **Learn Advanced Features**: Explore async tasks and package system
-2. **Build APIs**: Create MSL scripts that serve as REST endpoints
+2. **Build APIs**: Create MCN scripts that serve as REST endpoints
 3. **Integrate AI**: Use AI functions for intelligent automation
-4. **Extend MSL**: Create custom packages and functions
+4. **Extend MCN**: Create custom packages and functions
-5. **Deploy**: Serve MSL scripts in production environments
+5. **Deploy**: Serve MCN scripts in production environments

-For more examples, check the `examples/` directory in the MSL repository.
+For more examples, check the `examples/` directory in the MCN repository.